jdunkerley/jdunkerley/AWS Certification.md

 1. Revisit IAM / EC2 / S3 (5:26:18 - but content all covered in SA)
 2. Look at Serverless (2:26:45)
-3. Build something in Serverless (2 week project)
+3. Build something in Serverless (2-week project)
 4. DynamoDB (1:36:02)
 5. KMS and Other AWS Services (1:37:54)
 6. Developer Theory (2:50:50)
 7. Advanced IAM, Monitoring (1:15:42)

-Again after we completed the videos, we chose a date and then set about doing the [WhizLabs practice papers](https://www.whizlabs.com/aws-developer-associate/practice-tests/).
+Again, after we completed the videos, we chose a date and then set about doing the [WhizLabs practice papers](https://www.whizlabs.com/aws-developer-associate/practice-tests/).
 I will say that the questions involve more detail than was covered in the videos.
 I think acing this test without actively using the platform and specific services is a lot harder.
 Again all of our group did pass the test well.

 While they are mostly to help me remember my notes from studying the course are on [GitHub](https://github.com/jdunkerley/jdunkerley/blob/master/AWS%20Developer.md).